clips/SimulatingCochlearImplants/README.md

 Code for obtaining results described in the following paper:

-> Grimm R., Michèle P., Gillis S. and Daelemans W. Simulating speech processing with cochlear implants: How does channel interaction affect learning in neural networks?
-Submitted to PLOS One.
+> Grimm R, Pettinato M, Gillis S, Daelemans W (2019).
+Simulating speech processing with cochlear implants: How does channel interaction affect learning in neural networks?
+PLoS ONE 14(2): e0212134. https://doi.org/10.1371/journal.pone.0212134

 ## OS and Dependencies